 Examples of when VAT should not be deducted from your total settlement amount:

-- Tell you within 10 business days of them making a decision on the claim
+- inform you within 10 business days of their decision on the claim

-- If your claim is refused, they must tell you the reasons why in writing
+- if your claim is refused, they must tell you the reasons why in writing or another durable medium such as email or PDF

 More information on what insurance companies have to do during the claims process can be found in the Central Bank of Ireland’s Consumer Protection Code 2012.